Background pattern

 If you are taking Lacosamida Accord, consult your doctor if you experience a new type of seizure or worsening of existing seizures.

-If you are taking Lacosamida Accord and experience symptoms of abnormal heart rhythm (such as slow, fast, or irregular heartbeat, palpitations, shortness of breath, dizziness, or fainting), consult your doctor immediately (see section 4).
+If you are taking Lacosamida Accord and experience symptoms of abnormal heart rhythm (such as slow, fast, or irregular heartbeat, palpitations, shortness of breath, feeling of dizziness, fainting), consult your doctor immediately (see section 4).

 Children

-Lacosamida Accord is not recommended for children under 2 years with epilepsy characterized by the onset of partial seizures and is not recommended for children under 4 years with primary generalized tonic-clonic seizures.
-This is because it is not yet known if it is effective and safe for children in this age group.
+Lacosamida Accord is not recommended in children under 2 years of age with epilepsy characterized by partial-onset seizures and is not recommended for children under 4 years of age with primary generalized tonic-clonic seizures.
+This is because it is not yet known whether it is effective and safe for children in this age group.

 Other medications and Lacosamida Accord

-Particularly, inform your doctor or pharmacist if you are taking any of the following medications that affect the heart, as lacosamida also affects the heart:
+In particular, tell your doctor or pharmacist if you are taking any of the following medications that affect the heart, as lacosamida may also affect the heart:

 • medications that can increase the "PR interval" in a heart test (ECG or electrocardiogram) such as epilepsy or pain medications called carbamazepine, lamotrigine, and pregabalin;